1719pankaj/Dank-Memes-2/CONTRIBUTING.md

 #### Create a new issue

 If you spot a problem with anything, search if an issue already exists.
 If a related issue doesn't exist, you can open a new issue
+Same goes for new features, look for a pre-existing feature request, if there's none, create a new issue with the label "feature-request"

 #### Solve an issue